-It promotes the thought that someone is always waiting for you to mess up.
-This in turn could lead you to think that God is just sitting up in the clouds waiting for you to make a mistake so that He can snatch your gifts away.
+The little doll can give the impression that someone is always waiting for you to mess up.
+The elf’s entire job is to report your good or bad behavior to Santa.
+It is possible that this could lead a child to think that God is just sitting up in the clouds waiting for you to make a mistake so that He can snatch your gifts away.
+Perhaps angels are the elves.
 Also, as far as I can tell, there is no way to gain forgiveness from the elf or Santa.
 Once you mess up, it’s in your record book forever.

-The elf is essentially a tattler teller.
+The elf sees bad behavior and runs to Santa just to record in a book.
 “Johnny didn’t eat his peas!”
 We have other words for this: gossiper, snitch, busybody, and meddler.
 Yet we praise the elf for this very action and say he’s “helping” Santa.

 The elf, by most of accounts, is kind of bad.
-Now I love a good prank, and I see all sorts of funny pictures of what a different elves did.
+Now I love a good prank, and I see all sorts of funny pictures of what different elves did.
 Some of them are downright funny.
-Eating a bunch of chocolate with wrappers flung around, drawing evil face on photographs on the wall, or playing video games.
-However, most of them are downright bad.
-Glass in the sump pump, making a mess with toothpaste in the bathroom, poker night complete with empty beer cans with stuffed animals, being naughty with Barbie and/or other toys, being caught in the act of murder, drinking with other toys, and more.
+However, other examples include drawing evil faces on photographs on the wall, glass in the sump pump, making a mess with toothpaste in the bathroom, poker night complete with empty beer cans with stuffed animals, being naughty with Barbie and/or other toys, being caught in the act of murder, and more.

 One rule of the elf is that the kids can’t touch it.
 If they do, the magic will disappear.
 As a mom, I understand that this is a great idea.
 However, what does this teach?
 One of my favorite stories of Jesus is when he says to let the children come to him.
 Can you picture him playing with the children?
 God in flesh on his hands and knees, chasing after little children who shriek with laughter?
 I want my daughter to run to Jesus, cling to him in times of trouble, and hold his hand when walking on stormy seas.